 - Additional income generation strategy proving successful.

-- School able to set balanced budget for next financial year despite significant funding challenges without any reduction in the quality of provision or redundancies.
+- School able to set balanced budgets for the next financial year despite significant funding challenges without any redundancies or reduction in the quality of provision.

 - Strength and effectiveness of governance improved securing enhanced levels of appropriate challenge & support.

 - Increased opportunities for more students to benefit from residential opportunities.

 - Significant refurbishment & improvements continually made to learning environment (internal & external).